Julián De La Chica: Career

 De La Chica was invited by the former President de Colombia and Secretary of the Organization of American States, Cesar Gaviria Trujillo to offer a concert at the Headquarters of the OAS in Washington.
 In 2005, he was invited, among other representatives artists from Colombia, to the “first time” celebration of the Independence day of Colombia at the White house.
 In March 2016, De La Chica debuted at Zankel Hall in Carnegie Hall.
 Dominican Tenor José Heredia premiered his cycle “Four Short stories at the Standard Hotel Op.
 6” and American Scorchio Quartet, premiered his String Quartet Op.
 7 No. 1.
 De la Chica also premiered part of his Piano cycle Op.
-8. In May of 2021, Russian Mezzo Soprano, Yana Mann, released her first studio album, premiering De La Chica's Cycle Op.
+8. In May 2021, Russian Mezzo Soprano, Yana Mann, released her first studio album, premiering De La Chica's Cycle Op.
 12, Poemas de Bar.
 The album, also produced by De La Chica himself, received very good reviews from the public, praising the composition, as well as Mann's voice.

 De La Chica has worked with various independent producers and directors as a film composer.
 In 2017, his short film Margaret won the "Best Original Score" award at the London Independent Film Awards.
 In 2018, six works composed by De La Chica, were part of the soundtrack of the film Honor Up, directed by Damon Dash and produced by Kanye West.
 In March 2020, De La Chica announced the first experimental film project Agatha directed and written by him.
 The film was officially selected by more than 10 international film festivals and already won “Best Picture” at the "Florence Film Awards", "Best LGBTQ film" at The IndieFEST Film Awards and "Best Soundtrack" award at the "Berlin Underground Film Festival".